ulissigroup/amptorch/README.md

 ### Usage
 #### Configs
 To train a model using `amptorch`, a set of `configs` must be specified to interact with the trainer.
-An outline is provided below with all possible flags to modify and their descriptions:
+An exhaustive list of all possible flags and their descriptions is provided below:
 ```
 configs = {
   "model": {